-Understanding User Centered Design (UCD)
+Understanding User-centered Design (UCD)

+Before we proceed to testing, let’s start by explaining the basic concept behind user-centered design (UCD).
 UCD places the user first in the design and development cycle of an application/website.
-UCD is based around an understanding of the application’s environment, tasks, and its users.
-It then addresses the complete user experience as a whole.
+Practicing UCD is based around developing an understanding of the product’s purpose and what a user is using a site or an app for—considering the complete user experience as a whole.

 - Requirements: Identify any business requirements or user goals that must be met for the product to be successful.